Welcome to Active Soft Matter and Bio-inspired Materials Lab

 April 2023:

 We have a Ph.D. position at the interface between Active Matter and Lipid membranes.
-If you are interested in joining our team, please get in touch with us to obtain further information. h.r.vutukuri@utwente.nl
+If you are interested in joining our team, please reach out to us to get more information. h.r.vutukuri@utwente.nl

 March 2023:

-Thrilled to share that we have just received the NWO Open Competition Domain Science – M1 grant for research on developing a unique artificial swimmer model system for 3D real space studies.
+Thrilled to share that we have just received the NWO Open Competition Domain Science – M1 grant !